Boca Juniors: International

 Peñas (fan clubs) exist in a number of Argentine cities and abroad in countries such as Russia, Ukraine, Spain, Israel and Japan.

-Boca Juniors are particularly popular in Japan because of the club's success in recent years at the Intercontinental Cup held in Japan.
-All over the world, fans are drawn to Boca by the club's international titles, and by the success of Boca players who went on to play in European football such as Hugo Ibarra, Rodolfo Arruabarrena, Diego Cagna, Enzo Ferrero, Roberto Abbondanzieri, Nicolás Burdisso, Fernando Gago, Diego Maradona, Claudio Caniggia, Gabriel Batistuta, Juan Román Riquelme and Carlos Tevez.
+Boca Juniors are particularly popular in Japan, because of the club's success in the early 2000s at the Intercontinental Cup held in Japan.

+Elsewhere internationally, fans are drawn to Boca by the club's international titles and by the success of Boca players who went on to play in European football such as Hugo Ibarra, Rodolfo Arruabarrena, Diego Cagna, Enzo Ferrero, Roberto Abbondanzieri, Nicolás Burdisso, Fernando Gago, Diego Maradona, Claudio Caniggia, Gabriel Batistuta, Juan Román Riquelme and Carlos Tevez.

-Boca have fans throughout Latin America and also in parts of the United States where there has been Latin immigration and where in July 2007, after the club had toured pre-season, it was reported that the club were considering the possibility of creating a Boca Juniors USA team to compete in Major League Soccer.
+Boca has fans throughout Latin America and also in parts of the United States where there has been Latin immigration.
+In July 2007, after the club had toured pre-season, it was reported that the club was considering the possibility of creating a Boca Juniors USA team to compete in Major League Soccer.

 Rivalries

-Boca Juniors has had a long-standing rivalry with River Plate.
-The Superclásico is known worldwide as one of world football's fiercest and most important rivalries.
-It is particularly noted for the passion of the fans, the stands of both teams feature fireworks, coloured confetti, flags and rolls of paper.
-Both sets of supporters sing passionate songs (often based on popular Argentine rock band tunes) against their rivals, and the stadiums are known to bounce with the simultaneous jumping of the fans.
-Sometimes the games have been known to end in riots between the hardest supporters of both sides or against the police.
-The English newspaper The Observer put the Superclásico (played at La Bombonera) at the top of their list of 50 sporting things you must do before you die.
+Boca Juniors has a long-standing, heated rivalry with River Plate known as the Superclásico, known worldwide as one of world football's fiercest and most important rivalries in Argentina and the world.

+The Superclásico is mostly noted for the fan passion, simultaneous jumping of the fans and fan songs (often based on popular Argentine rock band tunes) against their rivals, games have occasionally been marred by riots between the hardest supporters of both sides or against the police.
-The two clubs both have origins in the poor riverside area of Buenos Aires known as La Boca.
-River however moved to the more affluent district of Núñez in the north of the city in 1923.

-Boca Juniors and River Plate have played 338 games all time against each other, with Boca winning 126, River winning 107 and 105 draws.
-In the First Division Professional Era the two clubs have played 198 games with Boca winning 72, River 66 and 60 draws.
+Out of their 338 previous meetings, Boca have won 126, River have won 107 and there have been 105 draws.
+Boca Juniors and River Plate have played 259 official games all time against each other, with Boca winning 91, River winning 85 and 83 draws.

-This intense rivalry has not stopped players from playing for both clubs, most notably José Manuel Moreno, Hugo Orlando Gatti, Alberto Tarantini, Oscar Ruggeri, Julio Olarticoechea, Carlos Tapia, Gabriel Batistuta and Claudio Caniggia.
+The intensity of the rivalry has not stopped players from playing for both clubs, most notably José Manuel Moreno, Hugo Orlando Gatti, Alberto Tarantini, Oscar Ruggeri, Julio Olarticoechea, Carlos Tapia, Gabriel Batistuta and Claudio Caniggia.

+The English newspaper The Observer put the Superclásico (played at La Bombonera) at the top of their list of "50 sporting things you must do before you die".